 1. Preach the gospel to yourself every day.

-When you’re your anxiety over provision becomes bigger than your trust in the God of the universe, it’s a sign to you that you need to sit yourself down and consider the ravens and the lilies!
+When your anxiety over provision becomes bigger than your trust in the God of the universe, it’s a sign to you that you need to sit yourself down and consider the ravens and the lilies!
 What’s that you say?

 “Consider the ravens: they neither sow nor reap, they have neither storehouse nor barn, and yet God feeds them.
 Of how much more value are you than the birds!
 And which of you by being anxious can add a single hour to his span of life?
 If then you are not able to do as small a thing as that, why are you anxious about the rest?
 Consider the lilies, how they grow: they neither toil nor spin, yet I tell you, even Solomon in all his glory was not arrayed like one of these.
 But if God so clothes the grass, which is alive in the field today, and tomorrow is thrown into the oven, how much more will he clothe you, O you of little faith!
 And do not seek what you are to eat and what you are to drink, nor be worried.
 For all the nations of the world seek after these things, and your Father knows that you need them.”
 Luke 12:24-30